-There are some local results that seem to be manipulated by savvy marketers and a few spots for the so called organic results.
+Local results seem to be manipulated by savvy marketers and there are very few spots for the so called organic results.
 The more scarce the real estate for these “organic results” gets, the more contested it becomes.
-As a result, “review” companies, Yellow Pages type groups and Lead providers with big budgets snap these spots.
+As a result, “review” companies, Yellow Pages type groups and lead providers with big budgets snap these spots.
 So what is left for us smaller painting contractor then?
 How is a reputable painting company supposed to make its services available when our demographic is searching for local painters?
-Well it is almost impossible for the searching public to find their next painter on the first page of Google unless they contact the advertised companies or look through painters reviews.
+Well it is almost impossible for the searching public to find their next painter on the first page of Google, unless they contact the advertised companies or look through painters reviews.

 There are now painters on Facebook (like Ecopainting) with a story to tell.
 This platform is slowly now becoming our virtual showroom.
 As a platform it does lend itself to that kind of thing.
 You get to invite your future clients, your prospects to your Company Page.
 Then you can show off your work with all kinds of pictures, before and after shots.
 You get to write and promote here, blogs about projects, even have your customers rave about your painting services and skills.